You’re reviewing your updated design files when a vital question arises: Will this product update affect your manufacturing process?

 Changing the shape of your die cut part will always run the risk of re-tooling.
 Die cut tools are customized, and changes in the measurements or the design tolerances will result in adjustments or new tooling entirely.

-It’s challenging to draw the line between what counts as a critical tolerance versus a non-critical tolerance.
-If you have any questions about a specific design, don’t hesitate to get in touch with us about changes you plan to make.
+It’s challenging to distinguish between a critical tolerance and a non-critical tolerance.
+If you have any questions about a specific design, don’t hesitate to contact us about changes you plan to make.

-Product updates can result in many additional costs, including new tooling, additional labor, product delays, and more.
+Product updates can result in additional costs, including new tooling, additional labor, product delays, and more.

 Die cut tools are customized for each part they cut, and new tooling means paying for new die cut tools entirely.
 There are no cost advantages to editing existing tooling to match the new design.
 Tooling can be expensive, so you’ll want to discuss the impending tolerance or measurement changes with your converter to see if any design adjustments could help reduce the strain of a considerable expense.

-As previously mentioned, changes in the material or part geometry can also necessitate further testing to ensure the process works before purchasing a large quantity of material.
+In addition, as previously mentioned, changes in the material or part geometry can necessitate further testing to ensure your process works before we purchase a large quantity of material.

 Unfortunately, trials entail both material and machine run time, which comes at a price.
-Product updates aren’t always cheap, but luckily there are ways to prepare and mitigate some of its costs.
+Product updates aren’t always cheap, but luckily, there are ways to prepare and mitigate some of their costs.

 How Can I Prepare for My Product Update?